How to use the Olio app: get free food & household items

 Food Waste Heroes

-Free food on Olio falls under two categories: Personal and Volunteer.
+Olio free food falls under two categories: Personal and Volunteer.
 Volunteer listings come from collections that volunteers – known as Food Waste Heroes – pick up from select businesses in large quantities.

 Olio partners with companies Tesco, KFC, Costa, Pret, Sainsbury’s, Selfridges, and local bakeries who give away unsold food that’s close to its sell-by date.
 Olio Food Waste Heroes claim collection slots from nearby businesses and pick up at the designated time.